PascalCoinDev/PascalCoin/PIP/resources/PIP-0031A/PIP-0031-Vote.md

 **Overall Score:**  5/10

 **Notes:** Well-written pitch but when you drill-down, it's lacking in several areas that were fundamental to PIP-0031 initiative.
-For example, there is no web-wallet, no layer-2, no P2P and desktop support is contingent on technolog which may be released by Flutter in the future.
-In the opinion of the reviewer, it's mainly just "bling" mobile app.
-The desktop app is contingent on technology release from 3rd party vendor that hasn't been released yet.
-As a benefit, PascalCoin would get Python libraries for interacting with daemon, which would benefit eco-system a little bit.
-Developers are very professional but not really community members, and realistically unlikely to stick around after payment.
+For example, there is no web-wallet, no layer-2, no P2P and desktop support is contingent on technology which does not currently exist (and is a risk).
+In the opinion of reviewer, it's mostly a "bling" mobile app, which is still good in cryptocurrency industry.
+As a benefit, PascalCoin would get Python libraries for interacting with daemon, which is a net benefit to eco-system.
+Developers are a professional company, but not necessarily a "customer is always right" type of focus, in my experience based on this review.
+Also, they are not really community members, and realistically it's unlikely they will stick around after payment to continue to upgrade app with PascalCoin V5/V6, etc (unless offered more compensation).

 ### PIP-0031D: